Codeinwp/neve/readme.md

 Neve is distributed under the terms of the GNU GPLv2 or later

 ## Changelog ##
+### 1.0.20 - 2018-12-05  ###

+* New Neve Charity demo
+* Updated the text for the upgrade PHP notice
+* Style spacing on the checkout page
+* Added color for the current menu item in the primary menu
+* Fixed menu anchors in the Neve demos

 ### 1.0.19 - 2018-12-03  ###

 * Hide menu cart icon on the Cart page